Courtsdesk News – Terms of Service

 1. In this Agreement unless the context requires otherwise:

-3. "Data Protection Legislation" means, to the extent applicable to the Subscriber's use of the Courtsdesk News Service, all applicable data protection and privacy laws and regulations including, where applicable, the General Data Protection Regulation ("GDPR"), the GDPR as amended and incorporated into UK law under the UK European Union (Withdrawal) Act 2018 ("UK GDPR") and the e-Privacy Directive (Directive 2002/58/EC);
+4. "Data Protection Legislation" means, to the extent applicable to the Courtsdesk News Service, all applicable data protection and privacy laws and regulations including, where applicable, the General Data Protection Regulation ("GDPR"), the GDPR as amended and incorporated into UK law under the UK European Union (Withdrawal) Act 2018 ("UK GDPR") and the e-Privacy Directive (Directive 2002/58/EC);

-7. "Subscription" means a subscription purchased by you pursuant to clause 2 which entitles you to access and use the Courtsdesk News Service in accordance with this Agreement;
+8. "Subscription" means a subscription purchased by you, as more particularly described in the Subscription Agreement, which entitles you to access and use the Courtsdesk News Service in accordance with this Agreement;

-8. "Subscription Agreement" means the subscription order form signed (whether electronically or otherwise) by the parties, and which, amongst other things, identifies the Subscriber and sets out the Subscription Fee;
+9. "Subscription Agreement" means the subscription order form signed (whether electronically or otherwise) by the parties, and which, amongst other things, identifies the Subscriber, the Subscription purchased and sets out the Subscription Fee;

-9. "Subscription Fee" means the subscription fees payable by you in respect of each Subscription Period;
+10. "Subscription Fee" means the subscription fees payable by you in respect of a Subscription;

 12. "Trial" means a trial of the Courtsdesk News Service for a limited period of time, as agreed between the parties in the Subscription Agreement; and